styxtwo/Nebula/README.md

 Nebula Particle System
 =========================

-A simplified/rewritten version of the Supernova particle system.
+A simplified/rewritten version of the Supernova particle system, to be used with monogame.